 Pier Luigi Nervi’s Palazzetto dello sport for the 1960 Olympics in Rome 2

 Structural elegance through geometry – Formation/Deformation

 What is the most efficient structural form for an arch?
 This question has puzzled many thinkers and engineers.
 In 1675, Robert Hooke wrote a series of anagrams in his book on heliscopes.
 One of them was deciphered by Richard Waller in 1701 to mean, “As hangs the flexible line, so but inverted will stand the rigid arch”.
 An inverted catenary is then the theoretically correct line for an arch.
 That was a profound observation, which arose from an intuitive understanding of forces acting on a catenary cable.
 I had an opportunity to teach a class on structures to architecture students that focused on the formative stage of design process.
 It is during the formative stage when major characteristics of a structure are defined.
-The research and experimentation resulted in a 1991 presentation at Harvard University, where I elaborated on the interrelationship between loads, geometry, and the behavior of structures.
+In a 1991 presentation at Harvard University, I elaborated on the interrelationships between loads, geometry, and the behavior of structures.
 3

 Structural elegance through geometry – Formation/Deformation 3